Transfiguration

 By

-Transfiguration was painted in 1516 by Raphael and was thought to be finished by his student, Giulio Romano in 1520 after Raphael’s premature death (Raphael died at 37 years of age).
+In Vatican City in Rome, there’s a section called the Pinacoteca Vaticana.
+Located there is a painting of significant historical significance – Transfiguration by Raphael – which is considered by many to be one of the most beautiful and emotionally compelling works to have ever be created.
+It was painted in 1516 by Raphael and was thought to be finished by his student, Giulio Romano in 1520 after Raphael’s premature death (Raphael died at 37 years of age).
 Cardinal Giulio de’Medici (who later became Pope Clement VII) commissioned Raphael to paint Transfiguration for the city of Narbonne in France.
 The painting was kept personally by the Pope after Raphael’s untimely death until he donated it to the church of San Pietro in Rome and eventually it found its way to the Vatican museum.

 Transfiguration relates to successive stories of the Gospel of Matthew and is divided into two distinct parts.
 The upper part of the painting depicts Christ elevated in front of billowing, illuminated clouds and on either side of him are the prophets Elijah and Moses.
 In the lower portion of the painting, the Apostles are depicted, trying unsuccessfully to rid a possessed boy of demons.
 The upper portion shows a transfigured Christ, appearing to be performing a miracle, curing the boy and ridding him of the evil.

-The fly does not know that it is in a museum at the Vatican City.
+Imagine a fly buzzing around in that space.
+It flies around and eventually lands on Transfiguration.
+It looks at the couple square centimetres of surface it has landed on, noticing the shades of colour.
+It feels the surface, noticing some slight undulations, sampling a taste and looking for signs of food.
+The fly doesn’t know that it is in a museum at the Vatican City.
 Nor does it understand that it has landed on one of Raphael’s greatest masterpieces.
-These are human constructs unknown to the fly.
+These ideas are human constructs unknown to the fly.

-In the context of my life and existence, I feel that I am like the fly on the painting.
+In the context of my life, I feel that I am like the fly on the oil painting.

 Miles Davis was another incarnation of Raphael.
 Same energy, different form.